emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

 In this tutorial, you will learn how to use [**Eclipse Paho Java Client**](https://github.com/eclipse/paho.mqtt.java) to connect to EMQ X Cloud deployment.

 ## Prerequisites
-You have aleady created deployment, You can see the connection information on [Deployment Overview](../deployments/view_deployment.md), and you can connect to the MQTT broker with Websocket.

-## Getting Started
+>1.
+The deployment has been created.
+You can view connection-related information under [Deployment Overview](../deployments/view_deployment.md).
+Please make sure that the deployment status is running.
+At the same time, you can use WebSocket to test the connection to the MQTT server.
+>2.
+Set the user name and password in `Authentication & ACL` > `Authentication` for connection verification.

+The project use Maven as the build tool.

-### Create project
+## Create project

 1. Create a Maven project with `Intellij IDEA`, refer to [Creating a Maven project](https://www.jetbrains.com/idea/guide/tutorials/working-with-maven/creating-a-project/)
 2. Craet package `io.emqx.mqtt` under `src/main/java`

 ### Add dependency

 Add the dependency definition to the `pom.xml`

 ```xml
 <dependency>
     <groupId>org.eclipse.paho</groupId>